 One of the main points about the previous Echo models was the 360-degree audio.
 The arrangement of the drivers was designed to fire out the sound all around the device, meaning it didn't necessarily matter where you place the device and how.
 Let's face it, the sound quality from the 3-gen Echo was also very good, considering the price.

-The new Echo 2020 has a 3.0-inch woofer (as did the previous model) to provide rich depth to music, but this is now towards the top of the device.
+The Echo 2020 has a 3.0-inch woofer (as did the previous model) to provide rich depth to music, but this is now towards the top of the device.
 It sits over the two 0.8-inch tweeters which provide the higher range detail.
 The previous Echos only had one tweeter.

 By adding in two tweeters, the new Echo is more directional - there's a front and a back to this speaker, rather than it offering that 360-degree sound.

 The advantage, however, is that it offers stereo separation in its own right, with Amazon saying that will adapt the music to suit the acoustics of the room you put it in.
-Both are powered by Dolby, but the addition of stereo in to the Echo fourth-gen means that it sounds more dynamic.
+Both are powered by Dolby, but the addition of stereo in the Echo fourth-gen means that it sounds more dynamic.

 Connectivity and smart home skills